 This course covers advanced topics and technologies in computer networks, both theoretically and practically.
 In the Fall 2022, the course will cover advanced topics in Internet routing and forwarding.
 The goal for this course is to provide students with a deeper understanding of existing and upcoming Internet routing and forwarding technologies used in large-scale computer networks such as Internet Service Providers (e.g., Swisscom or Deutsche Telekom), Content Delivery Networks (e.g., Netflix) and Data Centers (e.g., Google).
 Besides covering the fundamentals, the course will be “hands-on” and will enable students to play with the technologies in realistic network environments, and even implement some of them on their own during labs and a final group project.

 In this lecture we give an introduction to discrete event systems.
-We start out the course by exploring the limits of what is computable and what is not.
-In doing so, we will consider three distinct models of computation which are often used to model discrete event systems: finite automata, push-down automata and Turing machines (ranked in terms of expressiveness power).
+We start out the course by studying popular models of discrete event systems, such as automata and Petri nets.
 In the second part of the course we analyze discrete event systems.
-We first examine discrete event systems from an average-case perspective: we model discrete events as stochastic processes, and then apply continuous time markov chains and queueing theory for an understanding of the typical behavior of a system.
-Then we analyze discrete event systems from a worst-case perspective using the theory of online algorithms and adversarial queueing.
-In the last part of the course we introduce methods that allow to formally verify certain properties of Finite Automata and Petri Nets.
-These are some typical analysis questions we will look at: Do two given systems behave the same?
-Does a given system behave as intended?
-Does the system eventually enter a dangerous state?
+We first examine discrete event systems from an average-case perspective: we model discrete events as stochastic processes, and then apply Markov chains and queuing theory for an understanding of the typical behavior of a system.
+In the last part of the course we analyze discrete event systems from a worst-case perspective using the theory of online algorithms and adversarial queuing.